I’m trying something new out. I read about a book a week, I write a book report from every book I read (that I selfishly save to my hard drive).

 To start a new habit, find a simple and obvious cue, clearly define the rewards and in between the routine that you want to happen before the reward.

-Once people form habit they expect / crave the results aka the reward.
+Once people form a habit they expect / crave the results aka the reward.

 Once our brain learns that a doughnut box contains yummy sugar, it will start anticipating the sugar high.
 If we don’t eat the doughnut, we’ll feel disappointed.